foyzulkarim/mern-video-streaming/README.md

 # MERN Video Streaming

 Hello people, welcome to the repository.
-This is a real-world project that allows users to stream videos.
+This is a real-world project that allows users to stream, upload, manage videos.
 It is also part of the [`Learn MERN in Bangla Like a pro`](https://youtube.com/playlist?list=PLEYpvDF6qy8ZUE9IyhYWrxt5zEyeXzwxq) playlist and you can learn and contribute to this repository.

+## Key features

+- Upload videos on server
+- Process video mp4 to hls
+- Realtime notification of processed video

 ## Architecture diagram